f0vela/wp-videogallery/README.md

-wp-videogallery
+Video Gallery For Wordpress
 ===============

-Video Gallery for Wordpress
+- wp-videogallery -

+This is a simple Video Gallery plugin for Wordpress, it allows to add a vimeo or youtube video gallery from an account to your wordpress site.